-- Consider alternate working shifts to reduce the number of simultaneously on-duty personnel as a means of limiting potential COVID-19 transmission. - Ensure workspaces adhere to social distancing recommendations. - Set up separate tent/gathering areas for assigned drivers and ensure adherence to social distancing recommendations. - Set up mechanic inspection areas that provide adequate room for vehicles and mechanics to follow social distancing recommendations. - Schedule vehicle inspections to limit the number of personnel demobing at one time. - Consider drop points for possible meal or supply delivery where only crew or division representative is allowed to pick up. - If mobile repairs are needed on the line, maintain social distancing from any fireline personnel. - Increase ventilation in all vehicles by operating the system in non-circulating mode. - Have clearly marked drop points and road signs. - With a focus on social distancing, develop transportation plans that avoid congestion, limit contact with other personnel, and provide multiple parking areas. - Ensure work areas are disinfected at the end of each shift.

-Document and maintain the daily vehicle assignment and itinerary in the event of COVID-19 contamination.
+- Refer to the Centers for Disease Control and Prevention guidance on cleaning of EMS/Law Enforcement vehicles. - Consider the need for additional vehicles for support of dispersed crews/modules, e.g. food delivery, trash backhaul, supply/tool delivery, etc. - Consider alternate working shifts to reduce the number of simultaneously on-duty personnel as a means of limiting potential COVID-19 transmission. - Ensure workspaces adhere to social distancing recommendations. - Set up separate tent/gathering areas for assigned drivers and ensure adherence to social distancing recommendations. - Set up mechanic inspection areas that provide adequate room for vehicles and mechanics to follow social distancing recommendations. - Schedule vehicle inspections to limit the number of personnel demobing at one time. - Consider drop points for possible meal or supply delivery where only crew or division representative is allowed to pick up. - If mobile repairs are needed on the line, maintain social distancing from any fireline personnel. - Increase ventilation in all vehicles by operating the system in non-circulating mode. - Have clearly marked drop points and road signs. - With a focus on social distancing, develop transportation plans that avoid congestion, limit contact with other personnel, and provide multiple parking areas. - Ensure work areas are disinfected at the end of each shift. - Document and maintain the daily vehicle assignment and itinerary in the event of COVID-19 contamination.